Limited company: One of the most common legal forms

 The Board of Directors represents the company to third parties.
 Unless otherwise provided for in the articles of association or the regulations of the organization, each member of the Board of Directors has the power to represent the company.

 The Board of Directors may, however, delegate the power of representation to one or more of its members (officers) or to third parties (directors).
-Since 1 July 2015, all limited companies must be represented by one person whose place of residence is Switzerland.
+All Swiss limited companies must be represented by someone whose place of residence is Switzerland.
 This person must have access to the share register, the list of reported holders of bearer shares, and the list of beneficial owners.

 The names of the members of the Board of Directors are registered in the trade register.
 They are personally liable in the event of damages arising from dereliction of duty, whether this be intentional or due to negligence.